Kauai - Na

 The Ocean Adventurer morning tour with a Hanalei departure does not work for cruise ship passengers.
 The morning tour starts too early for any cruise ship passengers to make it to check in.
 While Pride of America stays overnight, the second day doesn't work either as you wouldn't have time to get back to the ship after your tour.

-The size of the two rafts featured on this page are an excellent compromise between giving you the rafting adventure you desire, while still offering the creature comforts
+We offer three distinctly different rafting experiences ... the larger Na Pali Explorer raft is a great compromise between giving you the rafting adventure you desire, while still offering the creature comforts

 like shade and an on-board rest room that you'd get on a larger